 Attached as Exhibit A is a table with a summary of all of the currently promulgated forms that the NMLTA proposes to be updated, including a description of the associated premium charge, as applicable.
 NMLTA seeks to update the forms listed on Exhibit A for the following reasons:

-A. The current New Mexico forms for the Commitment, Owner’s Policy of Title Insurance (“OP”), and the Loan Policy of Title Insurance (“LP”) are the forms published by the American Land Title Association (“ALTA”) in 2006.
+A. The current New Mexico forms for the Commitment (NM Form 6), Owner’s Policy of Title Insurance (NM Form 1) (“OP”), and the Loan Policy of Title Insurance (NM Form 2) (“LP”) are the forms published by the American Land Title Association (“ALTA”) in 2006.
 ALTA intends to decertify the 2006 forms on December 31, 2022.
-ALTA completely updated the OP and LP forms in 2021.
+ALTA completely updated the OP and LP forms effective July 1, 2021.
 Since then, the updated forms have been put into widely accepted use across the United States and, as of the end of 2023, the Federal National Mortgage Association (FNMA) will require that the 2021 versions of the ALTA OP and LP forms be used for FNMA guaranteed transactions, subject to limited exceptions.
-NMLTA requests that the current OP and LP be decertified and that the updated ALTA 2021 OP and LP forms be promulgated as replacement forms.
+NMLTA requests that the current Commitment, OP and LP be decertified and that the updated ALTA 2021 Commitment, OP and LP forms be promulgated as replacement forms.

 B. Some of the forms of endorsements to the OP and LP currently promulgated for use in New Mexico have been updated by ALTA to enable their use with the 2021 ALTA OP and LP forms.
 The versions of these endorsements currently promulgated in New Mexico must be updated to the 2021 ALTA versions in order to integrate and function properly with the 2021 ALTA OP and LP forms.
 NMLTA requests that the current endorsements for the current OP and LP be decertified and that the updated ALTA 2021 endorsement forms, as more fully described below, be promulgated as replacement forms.